AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 By default, we use the following models:
 <figure><img src="../../.gitbook/assets/image (94).png" alt=""><figcaption></figcaption></figure>

+If you want to use other models, you can pull them and then update the configuration in AppFlowy's setting page.

 Run these commands in your terminal to download the models:
 ```bash